Table of Contents

 To add a navbar button, just drag or cut-and-paste your aliases inside.
 That’s it!

 Poems, scripts, block quotes with citation, pull quotes with citation, panels for journal abstracts, tables, and brightly outstanding wells are all inserted with the simplest of macros.

 Dates are neatly and intelligently displayed.
 Some notes need a single date.
 Others need a span.
 While still others benefit from both—say, a note describing the deed of a person.

-- Automatically exported for person-notes, article-notes, book-notes, and quote-notes, and quote_ana-notes.
+- Automatically exported for person-notes, article-notes, book-notes, film-notes, quote-notes, and quote_ana-notes.

 - BoxPress knows your intentions.
 If you enter a start with no end (or vice versa) it adds the ellipsis for you.

 - If a person-note carries a date span (

 $EndDate), BoxPress assumes it is biographical and shows it under the image of the person.
 If you also add a point-date (using